Amphibians and reptiles of Wyoming: Smooth greensnake

 The smooth green snake (Opheodrys vernalis, sometimes Liochlorophis vernalis) is a non-venomous North American snake, found in Ontario, Eastern Canada, and almost every northern state in the U.S. It also sometimes called a grass snake.
 It is a snake of increasing conservation concern in some U.S. states.
 The snake is bright green and found mainly in moist meadows, prairies and clearings in coniferous forest.
 They are almost entirely insectivorous eating mainly crickets, grasshoppers, and smooth caterpillars.

 In Wyoming, this snake is found under rocks, logs, or other surface objects in forests within the foothills and montane zones.
 Usually associated with lush vegetation.

 Black Hills red-bellied snake

-The red-bellied snake (Storeria occipitomaculata occipitomaculata) is very small brown or gray snake with faint stripes down its back.
+The red-bellied snake (Storeria occipitomaculata) is very small brown or gray snake with faint stripes down its back.
 The belly is red, pink, or orange.
 Adult length is 8 to 16 inches.
 Red-bellied snakes inhabit both fields and woods, but are most often found under boards and other objects at the edges of lumber piles or trash dumps.
 They feed on worms, slugs, and snails.

-In Wyoming, the sub-species S. o. pahasapae is found near water under flat rocks, logs, and other surface objects in moist woodland communities.
+In Wyoming, the sub-species S. o. pahasapae is found near water under flat rocks, logs, and other surface objects in moist woodland communities of the Black Hills.